 Brush a coat of Mod Podge over the foam cones and sprinkle with a coat of black glitter.
-Allow that to dry and then apply another coat of decoupage over the glitter to seal it down.
+Allow your Halloween garland to dry, and then apply another coat of decoupage over the glitter to seal it down.

-If you desire a band on your hats, then wrap yarn, ribbon or washi tape around the base of the cone and secure it to the cone with a coat of decoupage.
+If you desire a band on your witch hats, wrap yarn, ribbon, or washi tape around the base of the cone and secure it to the cone with a coat of decoupage.

 Brush a liberal amount of Mod Podge onto the center of the wooden circle (on the side withOUT paper).
 Press the glittered cone shape down onto the glue and allow it to dry.

 Take your skewer and poke a hole at the top of each witches hat.
 Create a needle using a piece of wire and use that to thread your embroidery floss or ribbon through the holes.
 Tie the floss loosely after you thread it through each hat before you add the next one.